ninoseki/mitaka/README.md

 - `Read and change all your data on the websites you visit`:
   - This extension creates context menus dynamically based on what you select on a website.
-  - It measns this extension requires reading all your data on the websites you visit.
+  - It means this extension requires reading all your data on the websites you visit.
 (This extension doesn't change anything on the websites)
 - `Display notifications`:
-  - This extension makes a notification when someting goes wrong.
+  - This extension makes a notification when something goes wrong.

 I don't (and will never) collect any information from the users.